 - If your child weighs between 9kg to 18kg – they should be in a ‘Group 1’ seat which can be rear or forward facing using a harness or safety shield.

 - If your child weighs between 15kg to 36kg – they should be in a rear or forward facing high backed booster seat using a seat belt, harness or safety shield.

 Once your little cherub grows to 135cm or becomes 12 (whichever comes first) then they can sit in a car without the aid of a child car seat (and very grown up they’ll feel too).
 There are also a few circumstances where your child doesn’t need to sit in a child car seat at all – such as in a taxi or in an emergency – but you can find out exactly what’s what on Gov.UK, child car seats, the law

-But when you drive a car, it’s not just car seats you need to worry about – you’ll also need car insurance.
+But when driving your family around in your car, it’s not just car seats you need to worry about – you’ll also need car insurance.
 Thankfully though – it’s whole lot less complicated than sorting out car seats, especially when you comparethemarket.com because we’ll tell it to you straight by listing what you get, for how much and with who – all you need to do, is choose; so go on, start a quote right here.